AP24110010668/Array-Simulation-/README.md

 ## How to Run
 1. Make sure GCC is installed.
 2. Open terminal in the project folder.
-3. Compile the code.
+3. Compile the code -> gcc array.c -o array.exe
-4. Run the program.
+4. Run the program -> ./array.exe
 5. Follow the menu to perform operations.

 ## Notes